Getting Some Post-Holiday Heel Pain Relief

 With any case of chronic heel pain that impairs activity or won’t go away, it’s important for a professional to get a diagnosis and ascertain the most likely causes.
 (You’d be surprised how complex something as seemingly simple as heel pain can be!)

-We will likely recommend some conservative treatment options that can help you manage your heel pain at home, including resting, icing, stretching, and making sure you wear supportive shoes and boots.
+We will likely recommend some conservative treatment options that can help you get some heel pain relief at home, including resting, icing, stretching, and making sure you wear supportive shoes and boots.

 If your pain is more stubborn or severe, we may also recommend options such as: